Wellbutrin vs Adderall

 Sleep, weight, and sexual effects

 For sleep and weight, the two are broadly similar.
 Both can disturb sleep, especially if taken later in the day, and both can reduce appetite, which can lead to some weight loss.
+With Adderall in children, reduced appetite and slightly slowed growth are tracked over time, so height and weight are monitored.
+Bupropion is usually weight-neutral or linked with mild weight loss rather than weight gain, which sets it apart from several other antidepressants.

 Why a clinician might choose one over the other